-While the TMA doesn’t provide a dichotomous determination on a technology’s commercial viability – individuals must determine that for themselves based on personal financial goals and entrepreneurial desire – it does help answer the following crucial questions:
+While the Commercialization Process Learning Modules don’t provide a dichotomous determination on a technology’s commercial viability – individuals must determine that for themselves based on personal financial goals and entrepreneurial desire – it does help answer the following crucial questions:

-“Can I move forward from a technical, legal, and clinical effectiveness perspective?”
+“Can I move forward from a technical, legal, regulatory, and clinical effectiveness perspective?”

 “Should I move forward from a financial opportunity perspective?”